Keerthana-Thiagaraj/Data-Structures/README.md

 **Binary Search Tree Implementation using Java-8**

-A Binary Search Tree is a Node based data structure in which each node has utmost two subtrees termed as left child and right child.
+A Binary Search Tree is a SearchingAlgo.Node based data structure in which each node has utmost two subtrees termed as left child and right child.
 Left sub-tree contains values lesser than the node's key and right sub-tree contains values greater than the node's key.
 Duplicacy check must be carried out while inserting each value to the node as it is not allowed in a Binary Search Tree.

 Generally traversal of the tree takes place in 3 ways: